-Mr. Chairman, U.N. representative for electoral process Karina Pirelli has been in Iraq since April.
-And she has been trying to set the atmosphere for these elections.
-And the first task that she has undertaken is, again, garnering nominations from Iraqis themselves for the post of what we call federal election commission or they call Iraqi election commission -- seven of them.
+MR. ARMITAGE: Mr. Chairman, U.N.
+Representative for Electoral Process Carina Perelli has been in Iraq since

+April, and she's been trying to set the atmosphere for these elections.
+And the first task that she has undertaken is, again, garnering nominations from Iraqis themselves for the post of what we'd call federal election commissioner, they'd call Iraqi election commissioner -- seven of them.
 And there will eventually be seven.
 She's winnowing down those names.
 They will be chosen by an international group of experts in electoral law.
-There will also be three director generals for a total of 10 people.
+There will also be three director generals, for a total of 10 people.

-This is a first step in getting to where you want to be and where we all want to be late December-early January '04-'05.
-She has noted, as you have noted, that there's something contradictory about the ballot and the bullet.
+This is the first step in getting to where you want to be and where we all want to be late December, early January, '04, '05.

-But she's also noted that the spirit that she sees among the Iraqi people -- that when they see that they actually are going to have a buy-in, and if that means a vote, a say that their desire for this becomes much greater than the ability of enemies to defeat them.
-And she's noted past U.N. experiences in Timor and other places where elections took place in an atmosphere of some violence.
+She had noted, as you have noted, that there's something contradictory about the ballot and the bullet, but she's also noted the spirit that she sees among the Iraqi people.
+And when they see that they actually are going to have a buyin, and that means a vote, a say, that their desire for this becomes much greater than the ability of enemies to defeat them.
+And she's noted past U.N. experiences, Timor and other places, where elections took place in an atmosphere of some violence.

 There are many municipal elections and neighborhood council elections which are being held with stunning regularity.
-And I've got the number in this book and I can't memorize the whole book.
-I think it's about 60,000 Iraqis hold some sort of elected position, some sort of position or another, not just in the Kurdish area where you'd expect it but throughout Iraq.
+And I've got the number in this book, and I can't memorize the whole book.
+I think it's about 60,000 Iraqis hold some sort of elected position, some sort of position or another, not just in the Kurdish area where you'd expect it, but throughout Iraq.
 And it's not a position that comes without some danger.
 I mean, some of them have been assassinated because they look like they might be leaders who could stand on a larger stage.
 So some of what you suggest is ongoing.

-Let me intrude before my time is up.
-To what extent will the law that has been promulgated by the governing council now -- the one that suggests 25 percent participation by Iraqi women as a minimum -- or the freedom of speech and the freedom of religion clauses, other things that are very important, we hope, to Iraqis, very important to us -- what's going to happen to that?
+SEN. LUGAR: Let me intrude before my time is up.
+To what extent will the law that has been promulgated by the Governing Council now, the one that suggests 25 percent participation by Iraqi women as a minimum, or the freedom of speech and the freedom of religion clauses, other things that are very important we hope to Iraqis, very important to us, what's going to happen to that?
 Is this the law as we proceed?

-The so-called TAL, the Transitional Administrative Law, will be the law of the land, and it embodies a stunning array of rights never before held by the Iraqis, and it will last and cannot be amended except by a transitional government, which would be in place with the election of a 275-person national assembly in January.
+MR. ARMITAGE: The so-called TAL, the Transitional Administrative Law, will be the law of the land, and it embodies a stunning array of rights never before held by the Iraqis, and it will last and cannot be amended except by a transitional government, which would be in place with the election of a 275-person national assembly in January.
 They have the ability to amend laws.

-I'm not going to say that it's perfect and I can guarantee you that women's rights and religious rights will be respected as we'd want them, but we faced this in Afghanistan, we faced it earlier this year and we prevailed.
-And I believe we prevailed, not because of the wisdom and the strength of our arguments, but because Iraqis hold their religion very dear, but they also hold the idea of secular government to be something very worthy.
+I'm not going to say that it's perfect, and I can (sic/can't) guarantee you that women's rights and religious rights will be respected as we'd want them.
+But we've faced this in Afghanistan, we've faced it earlier this year and we prevailed.
+And I believe we prevailed not because of the wisdom and the strength of our arguments, but because Iraq -- Iraqis hold their religion very dear, but they also hold the idea of secular government to be something very worthy.
 So I have some optimism we'll prevail.